asnowc/cpcall/api/cpcall.api.md

         CpcUnregisteredCommandError,
         MakeCallers,
         RemoteCallError,
-        RpcFrameCtrl,
+        CpcFrameSource as RpcFrameCtrl,
         CpCall,
+        WebStreamSuite,
         createWebSocketCpc,
         createWebStreamCpc
     }
 }
 export { web }

+// @public (undocumented)
+type WebStreamSuite = {
+    readable: ReadableStream_2<Uint8Array>;
+    writable: WritableStream_2<Uint8Array>;
+};

 // Warnings were encountered during analysis:
 //
-// dist/cpc.d.ts:28:5 - (ae-forgotten-export) The symbol "createFrameIterator" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:36:5 - (ae-forgotten-export) The symbol "createFrameIterator" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:37:5 - (ae-forgotten-export) The symbol "createCpcFrameParser" needs to be exported by the entry point index.d.ts
-// dist/cpc.d.ts:29:5 - (ae-forgotten-export) The symbol "packCpcFrames" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:38:5 - (ae-forgotten-export) The symbol "packCpcFrames" needs to be exported by the entry point index.d.ts
-// dist/cpc.d.ts:30:5 - (ae-forgotten-export) The symbol "decodeCpcFrame" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:39:5 - (ae-forgotten-export) The symbol "decodeCpcFrame" needs to be exported by the entry point index.d.ts
-// dist/cpc.d.ts:31:5 - (ae-forgotten-export) The symbol "unpackCpcFrames" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:40:5 - (ae-forgotten-export) The symbol "unpackCpcFrames" needs to be exported by the entry point index.d.ts
-// dist/cpc.d.ts:32:5 - (ae-forgotten-export) The symbol "CpcFrameEncoder" needs to be exported by the entry point index.d.ts
+// dist/cpc.d.ts:41:5 - (ae-forgotten-export) The symbol "CpcFrameEncoder" needs to be exported by the entry point index.d.ts
-// dist/web.d.ts:29:5 - (ae-forgotten-export) The symbol "ReadableStream_2" needs to be exported by the entry point index.d.ts
+// dist/web.d.ts:31:5 - (ae-forgotten-export) The symbol "ReadableStream_2" needs to be exported by the entry point index.d.ts
-// dist/web.d.ts:30:5 - (ae-forgotten-export) The symbol "WritableStream_2" needs to be exported by the entry point index.d.ts
+// dist/web.d.ts:32:5 - (ae-forgotten-export) The symbol "WritableStream_2" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)